CatMillerCM/mexico/README.md

 Enjoy building up your favourite flavours, or try something new!

-A special to [Pixel It](https://giventofly.github.io/pixelit/), a Javascript library that allowed me to pixelate all of the ingredients for each layer.
+A special shoutout to [Pixel It](https://giventofly.github.io/pixelit/), a Javascript library that allowed me to pixelate all of the ingredients for each layer.

 Hosted independently [here](https://mexico.cat-miller.com/).